House of Fabergé: Unilever and licensing

+2007 onwards

-Fabergé Limited
+Fabergé UK Limited

-On 3 January 2007, Pallinghurst Resources (now Gemfields), an investment advisory firm based in London and of which Gilbertson was a partner, announced that a Pallinghurst portfolio company had acquired Unilever's entire global portfolio of trademarks, licenses and associated rights relating to the Fabergé brand name for a mere $38 million.
-The trademarks, licences and associated rights were acquired by a newly constituted company, Fabergé Limited, which was registered in the Cayman Islands.
+On 3 January 2007, Pallinghurst Resources (now Gemfields), an investment advisory firm based in London and of which Gilbertson was a partner, announced that a Pallinghurst portfolio company had acquired Unilever's entire global portfolio of trademarks, licenses and associated rights relating to the Fabergé brand name for $38 million.
+The trademarks, licences and associated rights were acquired by a newly constituted company, Fabergé UK Limited, registered in the Cayman Islands.

-In October 2007, it was announced that the company intended to restore Fabergé to its position as the leading purveyor of enduring and endearing personal possessions.
-Furthermore, it announced the reunification of the Fabergé brand and the Fabergé family, with Tatiana Fabergé and Sarah Fabergé (both great-granddaughters of Peter Carl Fabergé) becoming founding members of the Fabergé Heritage Council, a division of Fabergé Limited which was to offer counsel to the new company.
+By October they announced that they intended to restore Fabergé to its position as the leading purveyor of enduring and endearing personal possessions.
+They also announced the reunification of the brand with the Fabergé family, in particular Tatiana Fabergé and Sarah Fabergé (both great-granddaughters of Peter Carl Fabergé).
+They became founding members of the Fabergé Heritage Council, a division of Fabergé UK Limited which was to offer counsel to the new company.

-In September 2009, Fabergé Limited launched its first collection of jewellery, as well as its website.
+In September 2009, Fabergé UK Limited launched its first collection of fine jewellery.
 In December of that year, it opened a boutique in Geneva.
-By March 2010, only one of the licenses initially granted by Unilever remained in existence.
+By March 2010, only one of the licences initially granted by Unilever remained in existence.
 On 6 July 2011, the company launched two collections of egg pendants, including a dozen egg pendants.
 These were the first pieces to be made by a Fabergé since the family was reunited in 1917.

-In November 2011, Fabergé items were being sold in the Fine Jewellery Room at Harrods in London's Knightsbridge, and later in the month, Fabergé opened a boutique on Grafton Street in the heart of London's Mayfair area.
+By November 2011, Fabergé items were being sold in the Fine Jewellery Room at Harrods in London's Knightsbridge, and later in the month, Fabergé opened a boutique on Grafton Street in the heart of London's Mayfair area.
 In May 2012, Fabergé opened a boutique on New York's Madison Avenue.

-In 2012, Gilbertson and a related trust on the one hand, Renova Group, Vekselberg, and Vladimir Kutnetsov met in court in the Cayman Islands over the original acquisition of the Fabergé brand name from Unilever.
-The claim by Vekselberg to obtain damages from Gilbertson (he did not claim ownership of the trademark) was dismissed in court.
+In 2012, Gilbertson and a related trust, Renova Group, Vekselberg, and Vladimir Kutnetsov met in court in the Cayman Islands over the original acquisition of the Fabergé brand name from Unilever.
+The claim by Vekselberg to obtain damages from Gilbertson was dismissed in court.
 The judge called the lawsuit a personal fight between Gilbertson and Vekselberg.
-Vekselberg appealed the court's decision, and the verdict is awaited.